 • Washington County: $42,250

-VA: Military veterans can secure loans through Veterans Affairs for any amount, but the agency has limits on the amount it will back.
+VA: Military veterans can secure mortgage loans through Veterans Affairs for any amount, but the agency has limits on the amount it will back.
 Florida is usally one of the highest ranked states for VA first time home buyer loans.
 These limits vary by state and county and are based on the size and price of the home in question.
 For most single-family homes in Florida, the limit is $548,250, with the exception of Monroe County, where the limit is slightly higher — $608,350.
 Monroe County is home to Key West.

 Conclusion